vanviegen/include-exclude-watcher.rs/README.md

 - Exposes an easy-to-use tokio async/await API
 - Supports gitignore-style patterns out of the box
 - Only watches directories that could match your include/exclude patterns
+- Provides debouncing
-- Has built-in debouncing
+- Has minimal dependencies (libc and 2 tokio features)

 Tradeoffs:
 - Linux only (uses inotify directly)
 - Simpler pattern syntax than full gitignore
-- Patterns cannot be modified on a running watcher
+- Patterns on a running watcher cannot be modified

 ## Installation